 - In the same study, 76% of respondents said they would also advocate on that brand’s behalf, recommending the brand if someone asks

 The trust and customer loyalty that is built through quality, consistent conversational customer service can be the key differentiator between two competitors.
-Nowadays, it’s quite easy to launch an ecommerce store.
-What’s difficult is launching a successful one, and part of that success will come from having a strong customer-centric ethos.
+Nowadays, it’s quite easy to launch an ecommerce business.
+What’s difficult is running a successful one, and part of that success will come from having a strong customer-centric ethos.

 As always, customer reviews play a massive role in your success

 CX is no longer a private interaction between customer and company.
 With the ever-growing consumer reliance on online reviews, every customer’s experience has the potential to be put on display for the world to see.
 Customers are taking their power back and voicing their complaints, and, if you do it right, singing your praises.

 And this has a huge ripple effect on your bottom line:

 - 92% of B2B buyers are more likely to purchase after reading a trusted review